TheR16H/my-site/README.md

 # my-site

 ## Description
-This site is just a nexus point of sorts. it is expected to host include information about my background, contact details, and a link to my portfolio amongst other things (probably)
+This site is just a nexus point of sorts. it is expected to host information about my background, contact details, and a link to my portfolio amongst other things (probably)

 ## Table of Contents